Woman's corpse and 30 cremated remains found after ex-funeral home owner gets evicted from house

 “Mr. Harford appears to have experienced financial trouble in his business.
 At times he was not able to complete cremations to provide remains to families for services,” Denver Police Cmdr.
 Matt Clark said Friday.
 He said on occasion, Harford might have provided family members with another person’s ashes instead of the ashes of their loved ones.

 Other urns were found in a moving truck parked outside and still others were in a hearse, where investigators found the woman's body covered with blankets, Clark said.
-Harford, who is not on the run and is cooperating with investigators, said she died in August of 2022.
+Harford said she died in August of 2022.

 The recovered cremains appear to be associated with individuals who passed away between 2012 and 2021, he said.

+She got her grandfather's ashes after a few months and her father's ashes after nearly a year, but never received necklaces containing their remains that the family had paid for, she said.
+Nunez said her family already had doubts that they had received the correct remains.
+The discovery at Harford’s house only reinforced those fears.

+“It’s making our whole family question whether or not everything was done the correct way,” said Nunez.
+Her family has contacted police to determine if they have the correct remains.

-The discovery is the latest in a string of horrific cases in recent years involving mishandled bodies by funeral home operators in Colorado, which has some of the weakest oversight of the funeral industry in the nation.
+The discovery is the latest in a string of horrific cases involving funeral home operators in Colorado, which has some of the weakest oversight of the funeral industry in the nation.
 The state has no routine inspections of funeral homes or qualification requirements for operators.

 Harford is expected to be charged with abuse of a corpse, forgery of the death certificate and theft of the money paid for the cremation.
 Other charges are possible as the investigation continues, said Denver District Attorney Beth McCann.